Dear reader of ADxS.org, please excuse the disruption.

 The typical ADHD medications (stimulants and atomoxetine act as dopamine and noradrenaline reuptake inhibitors.
 Stimulants increase the DA and NE levels in the PFC and striatum, atomoxetine only in the PFC) increase the availability of these neurotransmitters in the synaptic cleft.

-Conversely, this should mean that stimulants do not work in the case of stress-induced “sham ADHD” symptoms, as they further increase the dopamine level, which is already above the optimum, and thus even further away from the functional level.
-While dopamine and noradrenaline levels (or the DA / NE effect) are reduced in ADHD, people (with acute but not chronic long-term stress) without ADHD do not have reduced but rather increased levels of dopamine and noradrenaline.
-Therefore, a further increase in DA and NA levels in non-affected people should tend to worsen the symptoms, whereas they are helpful in ADHD.
+Conversely, this should mean that stimulants do not work for stress-induced “sham ADHD” symptoms, as they raise dopamine levels, which are already above optimal, even further away from functional levels.
+While dopamine and noradrenaline levels (or the DA / NE effect) are reduced in ADHD, people (with acute but not chronic prolonged stress) without ADHD do not have reduced but rather increased levels of dopamine and noradrenaline.
+Therefore, further increases in DA and NA levels in non-affected individuals should tend to exacerbate symptoms, while being helpful in ADHD.

 Some studies suggest that these considerations may be justified:

-However, many ADHD sufferers only respond to some ADHD medications, meaning that in practice no diagnostic conclusions can be drawn from the non-effect of medication alone.
-This is due to the major differences described above in terms of which stress has caused downregulation in which areas of the brain in each affected person.
+However, many people with ADHD only respond to some ADHD medications, so that in practice no diagnostic conclusions can be drawn from the non-effect of medication alone.
+This is due to the major differences described above as to which stress has caused downregulation in which areas of the brain in the person with ADHD.

 1. Chrousos (2009): Stress and disorders of the stress system.
 Nat Rev Endocrinol.
 2009 Jul;5(7):374-81. doi: 10.1038/nrendo.2009.106.
 PMID: 19488073.
 REVIEW